vectordotdev/vector/docs/manual/setup/getting-started.md

 Hello World!
 ```

-> Hey, if you want to see something cool, try setting `encoding.codec = "json"` in the sink config.
+> If you want to see something cool, try setting `encoding.codec = "json"` in the sink config.

 ## Hello World Mark II